 Need to control the user experience in Wi-Fi?

 No problem.
 There is an Aptilo Service Management Platform™ (SMP) application just for that, the Aptilo SMP 3GPP AAA+, which can be implemented on the same Aptilo SMP platform.
 It handles important functionality to control the user experience with vendor specific attributes e.g. for QoS as well as roaming and authentication with partner Wi-Fi networks.

-The Aptilo SMP Wi-Fi Calling application, implemented on Aptilo SMP, perform the standard EAP-AKA authentication just as any other standard 3GPP AAA would do for Wi-Fi Calling.
+The Aptilo SMP Wi-Fi Calling server perform the standard EAP-AKA authentication just as any other standard 3GPP AAA would do for Wi-Fi Calling.
 In addition, it extends the standard with support for EAP-SIM/AKA authentication through the HLR via the D’ / Gr’ interface.

-The Aptilo SMP Wi-Fi Calling function can retrieve policies from multiple sources such as CRM systems, gateways and existing policy management systems (PCRF) and then form a Wi-Fi Calling policy decision based on the combination of this policy data.
+The Aptilo SMP Wi-Fi Calling server can retrieve policies from multiple sources such as CRM systems, gateways and existing policy management systems (PCRF) and then form a Wi-Fi Calling policy decision based on the combination of these policy data.